aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 frequently than less-related predators if there is a strong phylogenetic signal to habitat requirements.
 Alternatively, very closely related species may never co-occur because high overlap in ecological niches results in competitive exclusion.
+[I WOULD STATE A HYPOTHESIS LIKE THIS: A STRONG PHYLOGENETIC CORRELATION BETWEEN RELATEDNESS AND HABITAT PREFERENCE LEADS TO CLOSELY RELATED PREDATORS OCCURRING TOGETHER MORE FREQUENTLY THAN EXPECTED? / THAN LESS-RELATED PREDATORS?.
+I WOULD SAY IT THIS WAY BECAUSE THE STRONG CORRELATION IS THE PATTERN YOU HOPE TO FIND, AND YOU THINK THIS PATTERN REFLECTS A PROCESS THAT PREDICTS ANOTHER PATTERN (PREDATORS OCCURING TOGETHER MORE FREQUENTLY THAN EXPECTED)]

 2. *Diet similarity*: Closely-related predators will eat similar prey at similar rates.
+[GOOD; IS IT WORTH HAVING SOME WAY TO ASSESS 'SIMILARITY' HERE?]
 Alternatively,  closely related species may have evolved different diets to facilitate coexistence.

-3. *Ecosystem-level effects*: We performed experiments at the scale at which organisms interact (i.e. within a single bromeliad) to test hypotheses about direct and indirect effects of predator combinations (on prey consumption, bromeliad nitrogen uptake and detrital decomposition), predicting:
+3. *Ecosystem-level effects*: [I'D SAVE THIS EXPERIMENT PART FOR LATER, AND JUST INTRODUCE THE HYPOTHESES FIRST, THEN THE EXPERIMENT AND HOW SPECIFIC COMPARISONS PROVIDE TESTS OF THE HPYOTHESES] We performed experiments at the scale at which organisms interact (i.e. within a single bromeliad) to test hypotheses about direct and indirect effects of predator combinations (on prey consumption, bromeliad nitrogen uptake and detrital decomposition), predicting: